 What Is Emotional Neglect?

 According to associate marriage and family therapist Sarah O’Leary, "Emotional neglect is when someone’s attachment and/or emotional needs are disregarded."
 She adds, "Emotional neglect, unsurprisingly, pushes couples apart; you can’t feel emotionally safe or secure in a relationship with emotional neglect.
-It can also really negatively affect your own personal wellbeing—both mentally and physically."
+It can also really negatively affect your own personal well-being—both mentally and physically."

 Meet the Expert

 The interesting aspect of emotional neglect is that the victim may only have a vague sense that something is amiss.
 Without tangible evidence or written proof, they’ll likely find it hard to quantify or express what the issue is.
-In the end, most people tend to stay in relationships that aren’t working because there is no smoking gun, even as the relationship is crumbling around them.
+In the end, many people tend to stay in relationships that aren’t working because there is no smoking gun, even as the relationship is crumbling around them.